platformsh/platformsh-docs/docs/src/languages/ruby.md

     You can also use the `dependencies` key to install global dependencies.
     These can be Ruby, Python, NodeJS, or PHP libraries.

-    If you have assets, it's more likely that you need NodeJS/yarn.
+    If you have assets, it's likely that you need NodeJS/yarn.

     ```yaml
     dependencies: